volodymyrprokopyuk/kotlin-sdp/README.md

     - Use dependency management system (Yarn)
     - Always explicitly define dependency versions (package.json)
     - Isolate locally installed dependencies from interference with system-wide packages
-    - Only the language runtime and a depenency manager are required to run the app/service
+    - Only the language runtime and a dependency manager are required to run the app/service
-    - Explicitly include (into Docker image) all system tools (curl, imagemagick) that app/service dependes on
+    - Explicitly include (into Docker image) all system tools (curl, imagemagick) that app/service depends on
 1. **Configuration**.
 Store configuration in the environment
     - Keep strict separation of the environment-specific configuration from the codebase
-    - Do not store any credentilas and secretes in the codebase
+    - Do not store any credentials and secretes in the codebase
     - Store environment-specific configuration in the environment variables set up by IaC deployment scripts
 1. **Backing services**.
-Treat backing services as attached resources accesible via URI
+Treat backing services as attached resources accessible via URI
     - Most of the apps/services use database, queues, cache, email systems, cloud services (resources)
     - App/service can easily swap backing service by changing the resource URI provided